 |Official Finish||Owner Purse||Travel Awards|

-Foal nominators earn an award for having a horse they nominated start in the Breeders’ Cup World Championships and stallion nominators are paid awards based on purse value and finishes of first, second, third or fourth.
+Foal nominators earn an award for having a horse they nominated start in the Breeders’ Cup World Championships and stallion nominators are paid awards for finishes of first, second, third or fourth.

 Horse Eligibility and Race Fees

 Horses that are nominated to Breeders’ Cup and are eligible for Breeders’ Cup Championships races must pay entry fees as indicated.
 No horse can be pre-entered for more than two races.
 When a horse is pre-entered for two races, the required pre-entry payment must be for the race of greatest value, regardless of whether it is the race of first preference.
-Pre-entry fees are 1% of the purse and are due by Noon (local time) on October 19, 2015.
-Entry fees are 1% of the purse and are due by 10:00 a.m. (local time) on October 26, 2015.
+Pre-entry fees are due by Noon on October 25, 2021.
+Entry fees are due by 10:00 a.m.
+PST on November 1, 2021.
 Horses not nominated as weanlings may be nominated at any time during their racing careers (Horses of Racing Age Nominations).
 To check a horse’s eligibility or to nominate as a Horse of Racing Age online please go to http://members.breederscup.com.

 Field Selection System